mrj0nesmtl/sheltr-v2/README.md

 | V1 Release | 🎯 Milestone | 2025-03-31 |

 ## 🤝 Contributing + Documentation 📚
 We welcome contributions!
-Here's how you get up to speed with the documentation:
+Here's how you get up to speed with the project:

 ## 📚 Documentation Index